imsujinpark/project_motion/README.md

 # project_motion

-You can add images, youtube videos, notes, and to-do lists on the single page application
+Motion allows you to add images, youtube videos, notes, and to-do lists on the single page application.
+This is part of the project from a TypeScript course by Dream Coding.